-If TNFi are unavailable, treatment with disease modifying antirheumatic drugs (DMARDs) such as sulfasalazine or methotrexate can be given to a patient with stable ankylosing spondylitis.
+If TNFi are unavailable, treatment with disease modifying antirheumatic drugs (DMARDs) such as sulfasalazine or methotrexate can be given to a patient with stable AS.
 Tofacitinib, a Janus kinase (JAK) inhibitor, can also be considered.

 Secukinumab and ixekizumab are IL-17A inhibitors, a new class of drugs for ankylosing spondylitis treatment.
 For patients who have a contraindication to TNFi, IL-17A inhibitors are preferred over JAK inhibitors and DMARDs.
 IL-17A inhibitors are also second-line options for patients with primary nonresponse to TNFi.
 Several double-blind, placebo-controlled, phase 3 clinical trials reported significant improvement in disease activity for patients with ankylosing spondylitis after use of secukinumab and ixekizumab over the course of the studies.21

-The use of opioids and other painkillers are controversial but can be used in settings where inflammation caused by ankylosing spondylitis is not well controlled or when pain stems from noninflammatory sources, such as neuropathic, mechanical, or psychogenic.
+The use of opioids and other painkillers are controversial but can be used in settings where inflammation caused by AS is not well controlled or when pain stems from noninflammatory sources, such as neuropathic, mechanical, or psychogenic.